ietf-tapswg/api-drafts/draft-trammell-taps-interface.md

 The Ready event occurs after Initiate has established a transport-layer connection on at least one usable candidate Protocol Stack over at least one candidate Path.
-No Receive events (see {{receiving}}) will occur before the Ready event for connections established using Initiate.
+No Receive events (see {{receiving}}) will occur before the Ready<> event for connections established using Initiate.
+Idempotent Messages can be sent as soon a Connection has been created (see
+{{sending}}).
+They will be delivered when Initiate() is called.
+Note that idempotent data sent before the Ready<> event might be delivered multiple times or on multiple candidates.
+Non-idempotent Messages can only be sent after the Ready<> event.

 ~~~
 Connection -> InitiateError<>